LAX18/Unichat-Chrome-Extension/README.md

-This is the repository for the planned future Unichat Chrome Extension
+This is the repository for the Unichat Chrome Extension